 Identification of Students

 The official student identification card of Jacksonville University is the JU Dolphin Card.
 The card also serves as a multi-function debit card for University-related expenses and as a meal card.
 Misuse of the JU Dolphin Card is considered a serious offense and will be handled as such.
-Students are required to carry the JU Dolphin Card and other supporting proof of identity at all times, and to present identification immediately upon the request of a University official, Community Advisor or a local, county or state law enforcement agent.
+Students are required to carry the JU Dolphin Card and other supporting proof of identity at all times, and to present identification immediately upon the request of a University official, Resident Advisor or a local, county or state law enforcement agent.
 Students are required to surrender their JU Dolphin Card upon withdrawal from the University.

 Immunizations and Medical Information